milestone-computer-science-society/Milestone-ComSci-Society/FAQ.md

 **How do I install an npm package?**
 --
 NPM packages can be looked up at https://www.npmjs.com, and install from your command line emulator of choice using `npm install <packagename>`.
-Use the optional `--save` flag to save the dependency to you package's `package.json` file.

 **Why can't NPM find my script when using `npm start`?**
 --